mayerrobert/Primes/PrimeLisp/solution_2/README.md

 These functions are generated and assigned to the vector by the function `generate-functions`.
 The generated functions and assignments to the vector will be printed to the screen after uncommenting line 284.

-Unfortunately sbcl currently is not smart enough to make full use of all optimization opportunities of `PrimeSieveModulo.lisp` and `PrimeSieveModuloFuncs.lisp` so that the performance is not as good as I was hoping.
+Unfortunately sbcl misses some optimization opportunities of `PrimeSieveModulo.lisp` and `PrimeSieveModuloFuncs.lisp` so that the performance is not as good as I was hoping.

 ---